auerlab/basic-stats/README.md

 Quantiles are computed using a generalized interpolation formula (method 4 from the Wikipedia page on quartiles).

+The output format is designed to be both human-readable and easily parsed by command-line tools and scripts.

 Basic-stats is written entirely in C for maximal performance.
 Memory use is trivial for many functions, but some computations such as quantiles